r0c/search-guard-ssl-docs/README.md

 Copryight 2016 floragunn UG (haftungsbeschränkt)
 -->

-# Search Guard 2 SSL Documentation
+# Search Guard SSL Documentation

-This is the official documentation for Search Guard 2 SSL.
+This is the official documentation for Search Guard 2 SSL and Search Guard 5 SSL.
 If you find any errors, or want to contribute, feel free to fork this repository and issue pull requests.

 Copyright 2016 floragunn UG (haftungsbeschränkt)